ElleWhiteDev/Auto-Cart/README.md

 2. **Update Email/Password**: Maintain your account details effortlessly.
 3. **Delete Account**: Control your data with easy account deletion.
 4. **Recipe Box**: A centralized hub for all your treasured recipes.
-5. **Choose Your Items** Select the store you'd like to shop from and choose from all instock options.
+5. **Export to Kroger**: Directly populate your Kroger shopping cart from your recipe selections.
 6. **Email Grocery List**: Alternatively, receive your curated grocery list via email.